simonemargio/DeepinOSReplaceDefaultFileManager/README.md

 # Deepin OS - Replace default file manager with Nautilus

-## Topics covered

-1. What is it for?
-2. How to
-___

-## Authors
+## About

-:it: : Simone Margio

-# What is it for?
-Simple script to replace Deepin's default file manager with the latest version of Nautilus
+Simple script to replace Deepin's default file manager with the latest version of Nautilus.

-# How to
+## How to

 1. Download the script
 2. Open the terminal